seemoo-lab/ubicomp19_zero_interaction_security/Schemes/sensors/README.md

 The [results](https://dx.doi.org/10.5281/zenodo.2537721) were generated under *Ubuntu 16.04.4 LTS (kernel 4.4.0-128-generic x86_64)* using Python 3 (the exact version can be found in the results metadata of each generated JSON file) with the libraries as listed in requirements.txt

-The scripts expect the data to be in a specific folder structure relative to the script:
+The scripts expect the data to be in a specific folder structure relative to the script (e.g., inside *~/CarExp/* containing folders *Sensor-01* to *Sensor-12* for the car scenario):

 ```
 Sensor-XX/              # where XX is the sensor number.
 The scripts support arbitrary numbers of sensors.